 I am one of the thousands of mothers who loses a baby in the first trimester each year.
 Actually, my miscarriage happened at 14 weeks, but the number of weeks is insignificant.
 The grief and pain is still the same.

-My husband and I met later in life and were engaged after a year, then married the year after.
+My husband and I met later in life and were engaged after a year, then married the year following.
 Three days before our wedding, I found out I was pregnant.
 Actually, it was my last day of work before the wedding and I remember freaking out because my team threw me a farewell brunch and all I could see and smell was cheese.
 I didn’t know if I was meant to eat soft cheese.
-Everything was new to me and it had happened so quickly that I wasn’t prepared.
+Everything was new to me, and it had happened so quickly that I wasn’t prepared.

 The thing is, on the day of the scan, I didn’t go back to work.

 To this day, it’s still hard to share the details, but I’ll give it a go.
 We had an horrific experience and were told that our baby would not likely survive the next few weeks.
 I was in shock.
 I didn’t understand how this could happen – everyone I knew always had such life-affirming scans and came back into the office smiling from ear to ear… Not us.

 The next awful few weeks were some of the darkest I will ever remember.
 Here’s what I learnt:

 - Don’t ever assume it won’t happen to you.

 - There’s no need to struggle in silence simply because it’s the social norm.
 I wish I had shared my baby news with close friends earlier, and recommend sharing with a trusted loved one as early as you can.
 Therefore, if something does happen, they’ll be there to support you.
 I needed my friends more than ever before.

 - Your team will understand and will be there for you.
 I used one of my direct reports to let the team know what had happened.
 What followed was an incredible amount of love and support that I will never forget.